 - Joining in group conversations becomes difficult

-- Difficulties hearing whilst on the phone.
+- Difficulties hearing whilst on the phone

-- What is the claims process?
+What is the Claims Process?

-Claims can often be funded through a No Win, No Fee agreement - ask us for details.
+Hearing loss claims are usually funded through a No Win, No Fee agreement - ask us for details.

-For free legal advice call our Personal Injury Solicitors
+For free legal advice call our Industrial Disease Solicitors

 We're happy to help